annapuddles/pns/README.md

 ## `pns list`
 Print the current set of stored instructions with their line numbers.

+## `pns print`
+Print the current set of stored instructions in the .pns notecard format.

 ## `pns rev`
 Reverse the current instructions to create a return route.